 Sometimes, a tumor is inoperable, meaning it cannot be reached by surgery because of its location.
 However, even for inoperable tumors, a surgical biopsy can usually still be done to find out the type and grade of the tumor (see Diagnosis).

-If a low-grade tumor cannot be completely removed, the doctor usually watches for signs of tumor growth before considering other types of treatment.
+If a low-grade tumor cannot be completely removed, the doctor usually watches for signs of tumor growth before recommending other types of treatment.
 If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used (see "Radiation therapy" and "Chemotherapy," below).

 A child with a high-grade tumor often needs additional treatment regardless of whether the entire tumor was removed during surgery.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most short-term side effects go away soon after treatment in finished.

 Radiation therapy can sometimes cause problems with the long-term growth and development of a child’s brain.
-This means the doctor may choose to treat the tumor in another way.
-To avoid or reduce the need for radiation therapy in young children, the doctor may first use chemotherapy to shrink the tumor.
+This means that the doctor may choose to treat the tumor in another way.
+To avoid or reduce the need for radiation therapy in young children, the doctor may first use chemotherapy (see below) to shrink the tumor.